vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/images/tkg/docs/examples/tutorial_building_an_image.md

 ## Verify the image

+Locally the image is stored in the `/image/ovas` directory, for example, `/home/ubuntu/image/ovas`.

+The `/image/logs` directory contains the `packer-xxxx.log` file that you can use to troubleshoot image building errors.

-Check vCenter.
-You should see the image being built.
+To verify that image is built successfully, check vCenter.
+You should see the image being built in the datacenter, cluster, folder that you specified in the vsphere.j2 file.

 ## Customize the image